TheMistyWay/TheMistyWay/README.md

 # 💫About Me :
 A Beginner in the World of Programming.
 My quest to learn isn't smothered by an evergrowing avalanche of work.

-An Undergraduate Student at UCT (South Africa, Cape Town) Aspiring to become a software developer or data scientist.
+An Undergraduate Student at UCT (South Africa, Cape Town).
+Aspiring to become a Software developer or Data scientist.